model airplanes

 Good morning vietnam map

-We will be going the length of Vietnam from north to south starting in Hanoi and ending in Ho Chi Minh City (my old home!).
-We will be taking vans, buses, planes, boats, trains, and bicycles…and most likely a few motorbikes on Intrepid’s family-oriented adventure!
-Along the way I expect to stuff our faces, meet locals, get rained on, take some cooking classes, and see a few beaches.
+We will be traveling the length of Vietnam from north to south, starting in Hanoi and ending in Ho Chi Minh City (my old home!).
+We will be taking vans, buses, planes, boats, trains, bicycles, and most likely a few motorbikes on Intrepid’s family-oriented adventure!
+Along the way, I expect to stuff our faces, meet locals, get rained on, take some cooking classes, and see a few beaches.
+Here’s the full Vietnam Family Holiday itinerary.

 Fasten your seatbelts and get ready for take-off!
 We’ll see you on the other side…of the world!